cto-af/pcap-ng-parser/README.md

 The following things have been added:

 - Fixed critical RangeError bug
+- Made 'end' and 'finish' events fire correctly by removing broken _finish code.
+Note that you have to add an event for 'data' to get these events or 'close' to fire, as with all Node Transform streams.
 - Added TypeScript types
 - Brought dependencies up to date
 - Added linting in @cto.af house style (to make maintenance easier)
 - Added test coverage
 - Renamed 'master' branch to 'main'
 - Added Github Actions for testing and publishing
+- Fixed broken links in readme and code